ctechfilmuniversity/lecture_ss23_procedural_generation_and_simulation/assignments/mircea/09/pgs_ss23_09_mircea.md

 ![](img/img_38.png)
 ![](img/img_39.png)

++ I tried working with volumetric clouds but i didn't catch that too well, so it's on the list for next time.

 ### Storyline development:
 At the beginning I wanted to create like an audioreactive music scene but I failed miserably as I could not finish any tutorial I tried ( 3 different ones) due to random reasons.